 I wrote a critical account of a group of people who command the attention of the non-corporate left; Noam Chomsky, David Graeber, Media Lens, Ran Prieur, Caitlin Johnstone, Mark Fisher and Dark Mountain.
 I sent a copy to all of them, nine people, and asked them to comment (also to Zerzan, mentioned positively several times1).
 I didn’t get any replies from Alastair McIntosh, Dougald Hine or Caitlin Johnstone.
 The others sent mails or tweets.

-David Edwards wrote to me to tell me that I was criticising them because I had praised them in the past (to be fair I am annoyed by how long it took me to see how submissive they are) and had to get revenge (but that’s nonsense), that he doesn’t see himself as a socialist or ‘any kind of ‘ist’ (which, as I explained, is common among unofficial socialists who are embarrassed to be described with the most fitting term for their political attitude) and that he doesn’t say what he really feels because it wouldn’t be ‘effective’ (see below).
+David Edwards wrote to me to tell me that I was criticising them because I had praised them in the past and had to get revenge, that he doesn’t see himself as a socialist or ‘any kind of ‘ist’ (which, as I explained, is common among unofficial socialists who are embarrassed to be described with the most fitting term for their political attitude) and that he doesn’t say what he really feels because it wouldn’t be ‘effective’ (see below).
 A little later he tweeted his support and wrote that I was:

 ‘…stepping where others fear to tread, but doing so with huge fun, sincerity and delight.
 It was like a flare exploding in the night exposing Dissident Royalty’s pompous self-regard and waffle-ridden spiritual clicksturbation.
 That has to be supported.’